Your asthma action plan

 2. Share it with others

-Whether it’s a paper or a digital copy, think about sharing your asthma action plan with friends, family, co-workers and fitness coaches, so they know what to do if you have an asthma attack.
+Whether it’s a paper or a digital copy, share your asthma action plan with friends and family, so they know what to do if you have an asthma attack.

 Get support